geekp2p/p2p-mesh-buildx/README.md

 - ✅ Optional Circuit Relay v2 for guaranteed connectivity
 - ✅ Global peer discovery using Kademlia DHT with optional bootstrap peers
 - ✅ Docker Compose setup for easy multi-node deployment
+## 🖧 LAN Deployment

+If all peers are on the same LAN and can reach each other directly, run only node instances—no relay is needed.
+At least two nodes must be running to communicate.
+Add a relay only when NAT or firewall rules block direct connections, optionally deploying it inside the LAN to help traverse those restrictions.

 ## 📦 Quick Start

 Clone and run two local nodes in Docker: